 DACRIN logo

-The NSW Drug and Alcohol Clinical Research and Improvement Network (DACRIN) is a collaborative network of local health district, health network and non-government organisation alcohol and other drug (AOD) services committed to working together to enhance clinical research throughout NSW AOD services.
+The NSW Drug and Alcohol Clinical Research and Improvement Network (DACRIN) is a group of local health district, health network, and non-government organisation alcohol and other drug (AOD) services that work together to improve clinical research in NSW AOD services.

 DACRIN membership